 The mitigating factors include, but are not limited to, the following:

-- The defendant played a minor or passive role in the criminal offense
+- Didn't play a significant role in the criminal offense

-- The defendant used caution to avoid harming people or property
+- Used caution to avoid harming people or property

 Some of the most common wobbler offenses in California include the following: